barryclark/jekyll-now/_posts/2018-7-17-day-fifteen.md

 ---
 Like has been the case so far, these codes are detecting extra sources around diffraction spikes, and are missing a few smaller sources.
 I'm planning on being more empirical about which FWHM I use by writing a code (tomorrow) that will actually determine the FWHM of the sources in the image.
 Hopefully, this will improve the source detection.

+## Learning DOLPHOT
+To start, I will quickly read through Rory's posts for today and yesterday.
+He was just leaving the lab when I first got here and said that he felt that DOLPHOT was somewhat more difficult to learn than photutils had been.
+I suppose this isn't surprising because DOLPHOT is a PSF photometry program, as opposed to photutils whose aperture photometry is a much more pedestrian version of background subtraction, if not terrible.
+Moreover, DOLPHOT is in C, not python, which might make learning it harder.